-Their Businesses for the Bay program encompasses all of their operations, and the projects are being implemented at facilities throughout the Chesapeake Bay watershed, including the Headquarters in Smithfield, Virginia.
+The Smithfield Foods – Smithfield North Businesses for the Bay program is one of three Smithfield Foods facilities included in the Alliance’s Businesses for the Bay program.
 Sustainability is ingrained in their culture, and that applies to the way they run their plants, the products they produce, and the way they treat their employees and the communities where they operate.
 Read the Environmental Stewardship section of Smithfield’s Sustainability Report HERE.

-In June 2016, eighteen employees from the company’s two processing facilities and its offices in Smithfield, VA joined together to pick-up trash on Berry Hill Road (Highway 666) from Church Street to I-10 as part of the Adopt-a- Highway program.
-The group picked up a total of 25 bags of trash weighing 380 pounds.
+In March 2017, twenty-six employees from the company’s two processing facilities and its offices in Smithfield, VA joined together to pick-up trash on Berry Hill Road from Church Street to RT-10 as part of the Adopt-a- Highway program.
+The group picked up a total of 59 bags of trash weighing 700 pounds.

 They minimize litter at their facilities and keep trash out of our waterways by providing outdoor cigarette butt receptacles for smokers and use a broom when cleaning outdoor areas, instead of a hose, keeping an estimated 1300 pounds of debris from entering our waterways.

-Smithfield Foods controls stormwater runoff by planting buffers (over 10,000 linear feet) around their hog farm and processing operations.
-They sponsor the Envirothon program, with a specific goal of participation at the national and state levels.
-In 2016, 71 Envirothon events were supported at various locations.
+Smithfield Foods sponsors the Envirothon program, with a specific goal of participation at the national and state levels.
+In 2018, two Envirothon events were supported at various locations.
 They also provide environmental education for employees by supporting leadership training that addresses environmental protection and conservation.
-In August 2016, they held an Environmental and Sustainability Training conference and 120 employees attended!
+For example, in August 2017, they held an Environmental and Sustainability Training conference and over 120 employees attended!

 Smithfield Foods has a goal in place to reduce normalized energy consumption by 5% by 2020 using 2014 as a baseline.
 Energy reduction projects, such as installing motion sensor lighting, installing automatic temperature controls on thermostats, and converting bulbs or lamps to low-energy options, will continue to be implemented across the company to address the stated goal.
 In 2018, they had a reduction in electrical use from 12.16 kWh/100 lbs. to 12.05 KWh/100 lbs.
 They also have an overall company goal to reduce water consumption by 10% from 2014 – 2020.
 In 2018, Smithfield North had a reduction in water use from 0.128 gallons/100 lbs. to 0.125 gallons/100 lbs!

 Smithfield Foods is a proud supporter of the community.
 As a 2018 Taste of the Chesapeake Sponsor, Smithfield Foods is a vital supporter of the Alliance for the Chesapeake Bay and our critical work throughout the Chesapeake watershed to restore the Bay, its lands, rivers and streams.
 In addition, Smithfield Foods celebrated 2017 Chesapeake Bay Awareness Week by sponsoring the inaugural Back to the Bay event on Saturday, June 10th.
-Smithfield Foods is also hosting and speaking at the Alliance for the Chesapeake Bay’s Smithfield, VA Forum: Linking Communities, Businesses, and Waterway Protection on June 21, 2017 at The Smithfield Center and Outdoor Venues in Smithfield, VA.
+Smithfield Foods also hosted and spoke at the successful Alliance for the Chesapeake Bay’s Smithfield, VA Forum: Linking Communities, Businesses, and Waterway Protection on June 21, 2017 at The Smithfield Center and Outdoor Venues in Smithfield, VA.